Curated Wireless Datasets for Aerial Network Research: Wireless Spectrum Dataset

-The received power measurements allow for basic anomaly detection techniques.
+\textbf{Anomaly and Interference Detection:} The received power measurements allow for basic anomaly detection techniques.
 Sudden spikes or dips in power levels may indicate unauthorized transmissions or interference events.
 Statistical properties such as skewness or variance can be used to detect deviations from normal signal patterns.
 When the data is tracked over time, researchers can analyze signal disruptions or temporal anomalies in specific frequency bands.